Installation

 At the root of the project you can see a symbolic link to the directory you just downloaded: data.

-It is now time to start the ANIS stack.
+You can now start the ANIS stack.
 To do this use the following make command:

 $ cd anis